tiborkubik/Robust-Teeth-Detection-in-3D-Dental-Scans/README.md

 To evaluate the best-performing model (Attention U-Net), run:

 ```
-python evaluate.py --mode="performance" --path="../test-data/" --network-path="../saved-models/Att-UNet-depth-geom.pt" --network-name="AttentionUNet"
+python evaluate.py --path="../test-data/" --network-path="../saved-models/AttUNet-depth-geom.pt" --network-name="AttentionUNet" --input-format="depth+geom"
 ```
 In performance mode, the performance measurements are collected and analyzed.
 Path specifies the folder containing `stl` meshes for evaluation.
 ## Pre-trained Models

 Pre-trained model can be found in the `saved-models` directory.
-Currently we are sharing the weights of the best-performing model (Attention U-Net trained on depth maps and geometry renders).
+Currently, we are sharing the weights of the Attention U-Net model trained on all three inpu types (depth only, geom only, depth+geom).

 ## GitHub Page
 Additional information about method and dataset can be found [here](https://tiborkubik.github.io/Robust-Teeth-Detection-in-3D-Dental-Scans/).